Personal Page Item personal page index

 MV Queen of the Channel about to come alongside Margate Pier on the 27th March 1936

-She'd leave the Medway & collect passengers from Southend, Herne Bay, Margate & Deal piers before setting course for the then grim port of Calais
+A second vessel continued pier hopping excursions well into the mid-1960's leaving the Thames & collect passengers from Southend, Herne Bay, Margate & Deal piers before setting course for the then grim port of Calais

 PS Brighton Queen off Margate 20th August 1933